-SQLite is an open-source, Transaction Relational Database Engine that requires zero configuration and can be embedded within any application.
-SQL Server is one of the leading Database Management systems in the market.
-It has established itself as an easy-to-use, reliable and efficient system.
-It provides a wide range of functionality as well.
-It works on SQL and like any other DBMS, under a wide range of scenarios, the system doesn’t provide the level of efficiency you require.
+SQL Server has established itself as an easy-to-use, reliable, and efficient system.
+It provides a wide range of functionalities as well.
+It works on SQL, and like any other DBMS, under a wide range of scenarios, the system doesn’t provide the level of efficiency you require.

-Methods to Connect SQLite to SQL Server via CSV Files/ODBC Data Migration Tool
+Methods to Connect SQLite to SQL Server via ODBC Data Migration Tool

 Here are the steps you can follow to migrate data from SQLite to SQL Server through the ODBC Migration tool: